lijoev/django-rest-framework-passwordless-knox/README.md

 ![ci-image]

-knoxpasswordlessdrf is a quick way to integrate ‘passwordless’ auth into your Django Rest Framework project using a user’s email address or mobile number only (herein referred to as an alias).
+drfpasswordlessknox is a quick way to integrate ‘passwordless’ auth into your Django Rest Framework project using a user’s email address or mobile number only (herein referred to as an alias).